theck13/github-readme-streaks/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: I have a question about GitHub Streak Stats
+about: I have a question about GitHub Readme Streaks
 title: ""
 labels: "question"
 assignees: ""